crashwire-verbatim/repo/README.md

 Please provide your input regarding this arch-all repository for Termux.
 Did it work for you?
 Were you able to use it?

-The intended purpose of this Termux repository is for archiving Termux `*.deb` files in the arch-all branch from http://termux.net 😀
+The intended purpose of this Termux repository is archiving Termux `*.deb` files in the arch-all branch from http://termux.net 😀